codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

   Or, you can always generate a personal access token from GitHub and then add the same to Codefresh to authorize access.

 ### Enable access for Codefresh support
-Every user can enable Codefresh support to access your user account.
-Access to your account by support personnel is useful to give visibility into your account for troubleshooting.
+Enable Codefresh support personnel to access your user account.
+Access to your account is useful for visibility during troubleshooting.

+You can disable this security setting at any time.

-> Codefresh personnel will always confirm with you before performing any major action, and all actions are audited.
+> Codefresh personnel takes action only after confirmation from you, and all actions are audited.

 1. In the CSDP UI, go to [User Settings](https://g.codefresh.io/2.0/user-settings){:target="\_blank"}.
 1. Enable **Allow Codefresh support tem to log in...**.